 Not content to just *play* the organ, Dennis also recently built his own - an electronic organ using an Arduino board, scavenged parts, and his software engineering skills.
 Always looking to help others pursue the craft, he would be happy to help interested individuals build their own affordable practice organs.

-In his spare time, Dennis plays and designs board games, and spends time with his partner and two cats.
+In his spare time, Dennis plays and designs board games, and spends time with his two cats.

 Noel de Sa e Silva began his organ studies with Christian Lane in 2013.
 Originally from Seattle, he graduated from Harvard University in 2016 with an A.B. in Visual and Environmental Studies.
 As an undergraduate he served as vice president of the Harvard Organ Society.
 Noel currently lives in Cambridge.